pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

       </plugin>
   ```

+{% include note.html content="
-Note: The examples on <https://github.com/pmd/pmd-examples> have been updated.
+The examples on <https://github.com/pmd/pmd-examples> have been updated.
+" %}

 ### Rule tests are now using JUnit5